change-metrics/monocle/README.md

 ### Projects definition

 Projects could be defined within an index configuration.
-A project is identified by a name and a repositories regexp.
+A project is identified by a name and allows to set the following filter attributes:

+- repository_regex
+- branch_regex
+- file_regex

+Here is an example of configuration.

 ```YAML
 tenants: